appatalks/GitHub-Certification-Paths/README.md

 ## Contributing

-If you'd like to contribute to this project by suggesting new resources, improving documentation, or adding tasks, feel free to create a pull request.
+If you'd like to contribute to this repository by suggesting new resources, improving documentation, or adding tasks, feel free to [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 Your contributions are highly appreciated!

 ## License